-One of the largest costs for a startup and any other business, is payroll.
+One of the largest costs for a startup and any other business is payroll.
 Good talent is not cheap.
 Full-time employees expect full-time benefits.
-However, there are thousands if not millions of qualified professionals that you can hire on a contract basis.
+However, there are thousands if not millions of qualified professionals from different fields (technical – vue developer, financial – accountant, strategical – growth marketing manager) that you can hire on a contract basis.
 All forms of professions work on a freelance basis.

-Using sites such as oDesk or Freelancer will connect you with graphic artists, front end programmers, back end programmers, marketers, researchers, copywriters, photographers, receptionists, and more.
+Using sites such as Upwork (formerly “oDesk”) or Freelancer will connect you with graphic artists, front-end programmers, back-end programmers, marketers, researchers, copywriters, photographers, receptionists, and more.
 Using contractors will allow you to have key tasks done at a much lower cost.
 For example, a software company may want in-house developers but hire contract marketers to manage their pay-per-click campaigns.

 Along with payroll, office space is one of the highest costs that any business will have.
-Most startup companies are located near a major metropolitan area such as San Francisco, Boston, Austin, New York, and Chicago.
+Most startup companies are located near major metropolitan areas such as San Francisco, Boston, Austin, New York, and Chicago.
 Therefore the office space is not cheap.

 Not only do these types of office spaces save your company money, but often times you can work with the other companies in the building and benefit from one another’s expertise.

-Another way to address the costs of payroll is to offer alternative incentive to salaries.
-For example, if the in-house programmer you want has a demanding salary, you can offer a lower salary but with the equity in the company.
-For an individual who believes in the startup and wants it to success, equity in the company can often be a more enticing offer to begin with.
+Another way to address the costs of payroll is to offer an alternative incentive to salaries.
+For example, if the in-house programmer you want has a demanding salary, you can offer a lower salary but with equity in the company.
+For an individual who believes in the startup and wants it to succeed, equity in the company can often be a more enticing offer, to begin with.

 Early founders and employees of companies such as Facebook and Google are reaping the benefits from having equity in the company, versus just having a moderately higher salary in the beginning.